ipikuka/rehype-image-toolkit/README.md

 As far as I can see, other Remark/Rehype plugins related with markdown images apply their features to all images within the content without offering selectivity.
 For example, I may not want every image to be wrapped in a `<figure>` element, have a caption, or be automatically linked to its original source.
 In some cases, I need certain images to be excluded from these transformations.

-That's why, while developing **`rehype-image-hack`**, I ensured that each feature could be controlled individually through directives. **This is the most distinct advantage of `rehype-image-hack` compared to others.** Additionally, I designed it with an **"all-in-one for images"** approach to provide all the essential features related to Markdown image syntax in a single solution.
+That's why I ensured that each feature could be controlled individually through directives **`rehype-image-hack`**. **This is the most distinct advantage of `rehype-image-hack` compared to others.** Additionally, I designed it with an **"all-in-one"** approach to provide all the essential features related to Markdown image syntax in a single solution.

 **`rehype-image-hack`** is ideal for:
 + **adding videos/audio using Markdown image syntax** – No need for HTML or custom MDX components.